primeroIMS/primero/ansible/README.md

 ### Secrets

+Solving secret management is left up to the implementing team.

-Secret management is out of scope for the Primero open source offering.
-In order to pass secrets to Ansible, the developer must  make a file called `secrets.yml` in the `ansible` directory.
+One naive way, is to create an environment file per server and keep it separate from your inventory file.
+DO NOT CHECK THIS FILE INTO SOURCE CONTROL!
+The developer can make a file called `secrets.yml` in the `ansible` directory.

                 $ cd ansible
                 $ vim secrets.yml

-The `secrets.yml` file will contain secrets for primero.
+The `secrets.yml` file will contain secrets for Primero.
 The following variables are required in the is file.
 The secrets in this file require a secure random number.
 To generate, can use the command

 ```
 LC_ALL=C < /dev/urandom tr -dc '_A-Z-a-z-0-9' | head -c"${1:-32}"